 There is a designated Quality Improvement Organization for serving Medicare beneficiaries in each state.
-For North Carolina, the Quality Improvement Organization is called KEPRO-North Carolina's Quality Improvement Organization.
+For North Carolina, the Quality Improvement Organization is called KEPRO.

-KEPRO-North Carolina's Quality Improvement Organization has a group of doctors and other health care professionals who are paid by the Federal government.
+KEPRO has a group of doctors and other health care professionals who are paid by the Federal government.
 This organization is paid by Medicare to check on and help improve the quality of care for people with Medicare.
-KEPRO-North Carolina's Quality Improvement Organization is an independent organization.
+KEPRO is an independent organization.
 It is not connected with our plan.

-You should contact KEPRO-North Carolina's Quality Improvement Organization in any of these situations:
+You should contact KEPRO in any of these situations: